immersive-web/webxr-input-profiles/README.md

 ```

 ### Axis inversion
-Certain WebVR `Gamepad` objects have some components with an inverted `yAxis` causing positive at the top of its range of motion and negative ones at the bottom.
+Certain WebVR `Gamepad` objects have some components with an inverted `yAxis` causing positive values at the top of its range of motion and negative ones at the bottom.
 Profiles indicate this, or an inverted `xAxis`, on a `dataSource` by setting the `webVR_yAxisInverted` or `webVR_xAxisInverted` to true respectively.

 ```json
 {